Texas Asia Society

-The Texas Asia Society is one of the twelve centers of Asia Society.
+The Texas Asia Society, also known as Asia Society Texas Center, is one of the twelve centers of Asia Society, founded in 1979 and located in Houston, Texas.
 This society strengthens relationships between Americans and the peoples, leaders, and institutions of Asia.
 The Texas Asia Society hosts public programs and exhibitions to increase knowledge of Asia, enhance dialogue, and generate new ideas across the fields of art and culture, business, and education.

 Mission

 The Texas Asia Society is the leading educational organization dedicated to promoting Asian culture among the peoples, leaders, and institutions of Asia and the United States.
 Asia society focuses on art, business, culture, and education.

 History

 First Lady Barbara Bush and former Ambassador Roy M. Huffington established Texas Asia Society in 1979.
 They recognized the need to educate Americans about Asia and to make stronger connections between Houston and the peoples and institutions of Asia.

-In 1995 the Texas Center’s Board of Directors voted to build a home for its programs and activities.
+In 1995 the Texas Center’s board of directors voted to build a home for its programs and activities.
 The Board selected Japanese architect Yoshio Taniguchi, best known in this country for his renovation and expansion of the Museum of Modern Art in New York, to design the building, located in Houston’s Museum District.
 The building was completed in early fall 2011.
 The building featured a Performing Arts Theater, a Gallery, an Education Center, and more.
 It was open to the public on April 14, 2012.

 With the opening of the Center, Asia Society takes its place as a major educational and cultural institution in the region, the driving force in transforming Houston into an Asia-Pacific city.